GustafGroning/python__mashup_API/README.md

 2. Enter ``` curl localhost:5000/search/5b11f4ce-a62d-471e-81fc-a69a8278c7da ```

 # Testing
 A unittest is performed by checking if the first album title of the inputed MBID (Nirvana) is the correct name (should be Bleach).
-Since Nirvana doesn't publish anymore albums, the test should always succeed as long as a new commit hasn't broken the code base or one of the relevant APIs are down. <br>
+Since Nirvana doesn't publish albums anymore, the test should always succeed as long as a new commit hasn't broken the code base or one of the relevant APIs are down. <br>
-to test this, start the API as shown above, then open a terminal in your project folder and input ``` python3 app_test.py ```
+To test this, start the API as shown above, then open a terminal in your project folder and input ``` python3 app_test.py ```

 # Issues
 MusicBrainz can link directly from Wikipedia instead of going through WikiData, but I couldn’t find any ID’s linking directly, so I couldn’t test my implementation.
 Based on the format of MusicBrainz data a hypothetical solution is included in the source code comments which should work for implementation, but hasn’t been tested properly.